zorrowang/LeetCode/docs/Languages/Java/data-structure/Tree.md

 }
 ```

-*Note*: segment tree is usually represented by array.
-In order to display tree-based features here, I choose to use native tree structure.
+*Note*: A segment tree is usually represented by an array.
+In order to display tree-based features here, I choose to use a native tree structure.

 ## Trie (Prefix Tree)

-Trie, also called digital tree or prefix tree, is a kind of search tree—an ordered tree data structure used to store a dynamic set or associative array where the keys are usually strings.
+Trie, also called a digital tree or prefix tree, is a kind of search tree—an ordered tree data structure used to store a dynamic set or associative array where the keys are usually strings.

-Using Trie, search complexities can be brought to optimal limit (key length).
-However the penalty is on Trie storage requirements.
+Using Trie, search complexities can be brought to the optimal limit (key length).
+However, the penalty is on Trie storage requirements.

 ![Trie](../../../images/Trie.png)